Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Introduction

-Third, on the last dataset, we are able to show the capability of SOMAnet in recognizing people independently of their clothing, based only on RGB data.
+Third, on the RGBD-ID dataset, we are able to show the capability of SOMAnet in recognizing people independently of their clothing, based only on RGB data.
 This is the first such attempt in the literature, surpassing previous approaches that additionally used depth features.
-These results clearly position the SOMA framework as a game changer in the re-id research landscape.

 The rest of the paper is organized as follows: after reviewing relevant previous work (Sec. \ref{rel-work}), we describe SOMAset (Sec.~\ref{sec:somaset}) and the SOMAnet architecture (Sec.~\ref{sec:somanet}).
 Sec.~\ref{sec:probe} describes our strategy for probing the inner neurons of the deep layers.
 Sec.~\ref{Experiments} reports on an exhaustive set of experiments, illustrating the power of the SOMA framework.
 Sec.~\ref{Conclusions} concludes with a summary and by sketching future work.